buryhoganllc/sonic-playground-guides/guides/beat-nexus.md

 #### Accessing Touch Controllers

 __IMPORTANT NOTE #1__: These cases are mounted at an angle.
-Care must be taken that, when removing the cover ,the cover does not slide down or fall off, thus damaging the cables connected to it.
+Care must be taken that, when removing the cover, the cover does not slide down or fall off, thus damaging the cables connected to it.

-__IMPORTANT NOTE #2__: SHort cables are connected to the front covers of these cases.
-The covers __CANNOT__ be lifted off and set aside.
+__IMPORTANT NOTE #2__: Sort cables are connected to the front covers of these cases.
+The covers ___CANNOT___ be lifted off and set aside.
 YOU MUST PREPARE A TABLE OR STOOL IMMEDIATELY TO THE __RIGHT__ OF THE CASE YOU ARE OPENING where you will put the cover of the case so that its short cables are not damaged.

 Opening the case: